Posts tagged #trademarks

 Immigrants brought common law trademark and maker's mark concepts from Europe to North America in colonial times - morphing overtime into common law rights provided for under state law.

 The first federal law addressing trademarks was passed in 1870, but wasn't around for long.
-The Supreme Court of the United States (SCOTUS, in legal slang) checked Congress' power & declared the Act unconstitutional because the title ("An Act to Revise, Consolidate, and Amend the Statutes relating to Patents and Copyrights") made it seem that Congress passed the legislation under the intellectual property clause of the Constitution.
+The Supreme Court of the United States (SCOTUS IYK,TYK) checked Congress' power & declared the Act unconstitutional because the title ("An Act to Revise, Consolidate, and Amend the Statutes relating to Patents and Copyrights") made it seem that Congress passed the legislation under the intellectual property clause of the Constitution.
 The Court said no thanks; trademarks are property to be regulated by common law and the states because "[t]he ordinary trade-mark has no necessary relation to invention or discovery."

 AND THEN, recognizing that after all that the law STILL didn't adequately address modern commerce and market needs, the American Bar Association began the long process that eventually yielded the Lanham Act signed into law by President Harry S. Truman on July 5, 1946.